ptgm/functionhood/README.md

-functionhood: Compute distance-k neighbours of any monotone Boolean Function
+FunctionHood: Compute distance-k neighbours of any monotone Boolean Function
 =========================================================

 The aim of this project is to, given a monotone Boolean function, be able to compute